-In the U.S., the transportation industry accounts for 28% of total GHG emissions.
-Advances in electric vehicle technology now allow customers to convert from gasoline vehicles more easily, saving up to 70% on GHG emissions with the current New England power mix.
+In the U.S., the transportation industry accounts for 28% of total GHG emissions, Advances in electric vehicle technology now allow customers to convert from gasoline vehicles more easily, saving up to 70% on GHG emissions with the current New England power mix.
 To support electrification of the transportation sector, HG&E provides various incentives for off-peak electric vehicle charging as well as education on state and federal incentives and continues to seek grant funding opportunities available for charging infrastructure.
 Through the program website (hged.com/ev), customers can learn about the benefits of electric vehicles, incentives available, and contact electric vehicle specialists for personalized support.
 In 2022, HG&E installed Level 2, dual port charging stations at the Holyoke Public Library, the Holyoke Amtrak Station, Veterans Park (on-street parking on the corner of Dwight Street and Chestnut Street), and HG&E's Main Office with the assistance of a grant through MassEVIP.
 HG&E also coordinates with local dealerships who provide education on our electric vehicle incentives, and public electric vehicle test drive events.
+In 2023, HG&E developed a commercial EV charging rate and assisted with several large scale EV grant applications.